Paul Cantor: Shakespeare criticism

 Cantor published extensively on Shakespeare.
 In Shakespeare's Rome: Republic and Empire (1974), a revision of his doctoral thesis, he analyzed Shakespeare's Roman plays and contrasted the austere, republican mentality of Coriolanus with the bibulous and erotic energies of Antony and Cleopatra.
 He returned to the Roman plays in Shakespeare's Roman Trilogy: The Twilight of the Ancient World (2017).

 In Shakespeare: Hamlet (1989), he depicted Hamlet as a man torn between pagan and Christian conceptions of heroism.
 In his articles on Macbeth, he analyzed "the Scottish play" using the same polarity.

 Cantor also published articles on several other Shakespeare plays, including As You Like It, The Merchant of Venice, Henry V, Othello, King Lear, Timon of Athens, and The Tempest.

 A characteristic feature of Cantor's scholarship is his focus on various political regimes and their depiction in Shakespeare's plays.
 Cantor notes that different regimes promote different ideas about human beings, the good, and government.
 He compares and contrasts the early Roman regime as depicted in Coriolanus and the later Roman regime as depicted in Antony and Cleopatra, pagan values and Christian values, republican regimes and monarchical regimes.

-Several sets of Cantor's lectures on Shakespeare are available on the internet (see below).